CSC1-1101-TTh9-S21/ps6/README.md

 For this problem set, you will submit to Canvas **a single .zip file**.
 Detailed instructions for what the .zip file should contain are at the end of this problem set.
 Note that if you do not submit the files as specified here, there will be a major deduction in your grade for this assignment.
 Following directions to the letter is a crucial skill for computer programming.

-**Note:** We now have a new component to our programs: **global variables**!
+**Structure:** We now have a new component to our programs: **global variables**!
 Your programs should all have the following format: import statements (if necessary); the global variables (if there are any); then function definitions (if there are any); then a `main()` function that gets the ball rolling and calls the functions you defined (if any); and finally outide all other functions, the call to `main()`.

-**Comments:** I now expect you to write comments in your code!
+**C omments:** I now expect you to write comments in your code!
 Two points will be deducted if you provide no or minimal comments, and 1 point will be deducted if you have sufficient comments but they do not conform to the requirements outlined in PS4.

 **Honor pledge**: And, as always, in every program, the first four lines (comments) should be your honor pledge.

 ---

 ## Part 1: Caesar cipher: Brute force
-In this program, you will write a program to decode messages written using a [Caesar cipher](https://en.wikipedia.org/wiki/Caesar_cipher).
+In this program, `part1.py`, you will write a program to decode messages written using a [Caesar cipher](https://en.wikipedia.org/wiki/Caesar_cipher).
 The Caesar cipher is named after Julius Caesar, who, according to Suetonius, used it to protect messages of military significance.
 The Caesar Cipher is a type of substitution cipher in which each letter in a text is replaced by a letter some fixed number of positions down the alphabet.
 For example, with a right shift of 3, A would be replaced by D, B would become E, and so on until W becomes Z; when the end of the alphabet is reached, the cipher wraps around to the front of the alphabet, so X would be replaced by A, Y by B, and Z by C.

 The Caesar cipher is a very popular thing to assign as a problem set for CS1 so you will find lots of solutions on the internet.
 The only acceptable solution for this class will be one that conforms to the the specific requirements stated in this problem set description, below.
 In particular, you cannot use the Python `chr()` and `ord()` or the `translate()` and `maketrans()` string functions.